apache/accumulo-website/_docs-2/administration/compaction.md

 The names of compaction services and executors are used in logging.
 The log messages below are from a tserver with the configuration above with data being written to the ci table.
-Also a compaction of the table was forced from the shell.
+Also, a compaction of the table was forced from the shell.

 ```